somiyaPrity/KM-Express-Competency-test/README.md

 }
 ```

-Above function "emptyTable()" will execute to show when there is no data in a table.
+Above function "emptyTable()" will execute to show a message when there is no data in a table.

 ```javascript
 function getRow(rowData) {